 Before configuring the Email settings, the NVR must be connected to a local area network (LAN) that maintains an SMTP mail server.
 The network must also be connected to either an intranet or the Internet depending on the location of the e-mail accounts to which you want to send notification.

+- Enter the Network Settings interface.

+Menu > Configuration > Network
-2. Set the IPv4 Address, IPv4 Subnet Mask, IPv4 Gateway and the Preferred DNS Server in the Network

-Settings menu, as shown in Figure 9.
-21.
+- Set the IPv4 Address, IPv4 Subnet Mask, IPv4 Gateway and the Preferred DNS Server in the Network Settings menu, as shown in Figure 9.
+22.